sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 ### 3.2.1 CONFIG DB
 **FDB table for Static MAC**

-FDB table will be set in CONFIG_DB to store static MAC configuration.
+FDB_TABLE will be set in CONFIG_DB to store static MAC configuration.

 **SWITCH table for Aging time configuration**

-SWITCH table will be set in CONFIG_DB to store FDB aging time configuration.
+SWITCH_TABLE will be set in CONFIG_DB to store FDB aging time configuration.

 ## 3.3 Switch State Service Design
 ### 3.3.1 Orchestration Agent